 What's the best way to prep mature skin before applying foundation?

 Making sure that skin is hydrated and primed before putting on foundation is a key step in any beauty routine, but it’s particularly important for older complexions.
 'Using super serum Advanced Genefique is an absolute must under your moisturiser – it’s anti-ageing benefits and luminosity really lift the complexion and makeup goes on easier.
 I love to mix a drop of this with a radiance foundation such as Teint Miracle or Teint Visionnaire,' Shehla reveals.

 Which ingredients and formulas work best with mature skin?

 Light, moisture rich formulas work well for mature skin - using CC City Miracle Cream as a moisturiser and foundation will balance and brighten the complexion giving a lifting effect.
 A light, dewy liquid compact such as Miracle Cushion foundation are also ideal for an easy application with a sponge.

 What's the best way to apply foundation to mature skin?

 'It’s important to strike a balance between a matte and dewy finish, by using a brush for a liquid foundation and using a smaller quantity to avoid overloading the skin.
 My trick is to use Advanced Génefique Serum, £59, on clean skin followed by light-weight Teint Visionnaire foundation.
 Use a little Belle de Teint hydrating powder on the t-zone to seal any shine.'

-Here's our favourite radiance-boosting foundations for mature skin...
+Here are our favourite radiance-boosting foundations for mature skin...